Audie Bock: Additional runs for office

 Bock announced her run against Barbara Lee in the 2002 primary as a Democrat, arguing that Lee's vote against the war in Afghanistan was unpatriotic.
 She later withdrew from the race before the filing deadline.

-In 2003, Bock ran for Governor of California in the 2003 California recall.
+In 2003, Bock ran for Governor of California in the 2003 California gubernatorial recall election.
 She received 3,358 votes, placing 22nd in a field of 135 candidates.

 In 2008, Bock ran for a two-year term on the board of the Hayward Area Recreation & Park District.
 Bock received 22,845 votes (46%), finishing second behind interim incumbent Paul Hodges.

 In 2012, Bock ran successfully for a four-year term on the Board of the Fairview Fire Protection District.

 In 2014, Bock ran for the California Senate in the 10th State Senate District, running as having No Party Preference.
 She came in 5th place, with 4% of the vote.

 Subsequently, she relocated to Florida and ran for the Sarasota Soil and Water Conservation District in 2018, winning office unopposed.

-Other activities

-Bock has directed and served on boards of theater, arts and cultural organizations.

-She also directs a scholarship for low-income youth to receive free horseback riding lessons.

-Personal life

-Bock is a single mother of one daughter.

-An avid horsewoman, she rides in Castro Valley and Hayward.